mariano/disque-php/docs/README.md

 receives an optional argument: the number of milliseconds to wait for a job.
 If this time passed and no job was available, a `Disque\Queue\JobNotAvailableException` is thrown.
-For example if we want to wait for jobs, but do something else if after 1 second passed without jobs, and then keep waiting for jobs, we would do:
+For example if we want to wait for jobs, but do something else if after 1 second passed without jobs becoming available, and then keep waiting for jobs, we would do:

 ```php
 $queue = $disque->queue('my_queue');